We check in with Corie Knights on the work WildAid and the WildAid conservation travel partners are accomplishing in Kenya and Tanzania.

 At the David Sheldrick Wildlife Trust in Nairobi National Park, funds will be used to support the activities of the new Mobile Response Team and nine fully-equipped Anti-Poaching Teams operating across the greater Tsavo Conservation Area and surrounding regions.
 They work to eradicate poaching for commercial bushmeat, ivory and rhino horn within operational zones by deterring poachers through patrols and on-the-ground presence, snare removal, and reducing illegal cattle grazing and charcoal burning.
 Over the past 15 years alone, the DSWT’s Anti-Poaching teams have removed in excess of 150,000 illegal snares and arrested more than 1,700 poachers.

 What do you hope to accomplish with these donor trips?

 We hope to raise much-needed funds for our “Poaching steals from us all” campaign and with these local projects really immerse our biggest supporters in what we do and why we do it.

 Wild-Aid’s To-Do List for 2018

-June 15th-25th, 2018 we will be traveling with Ker & Downey back to Kenya to visit the projects listed above and Amboseli Trust for Elephants, helmed by Dr. Cynthia Moss.
+June 15th-25th, 2018 we will be traveling with Ker & Downey back to Kenya to visit the projects listed in the article and Amboseli Trust for Elephants, helmed by Dr. Cynthia Moss.